...

 Vegetarian's Japan Guide

-The Ultimate Guide to Vegan-Friendly Restaurants in Uji
+The Ultimate Guide to Where to Find Vegan Food in Uji

 If you plan to visit Uji for Byōdō-in Temple (平等院), consider dining at one of the vegan or vegan-friendly restaurants nearby!
 In fact, while remaining unknown to most international tourists, Byōdō-in isn’t the only temple filled with Japan’s important cultural properties.
 Just two stations away from Uji Station, Mampuku-ji is another temple you won’t regret visiting.
 Plus, you can taste the unique Fucha Ryōri at the temple or one of the restaurants close by!

-A List of Vegan or Vegan-Friendly Restaurants in Uji
+The Vegan or Vegan-Friendly Cafes and Restaurants in Uji

 Yamagoya (食堂 山小屋)

-The lunch plate comes with a main dish, brown rice, soup, and a couple more side dishes made from Uji’s fresh organic vegetables.
+The lunch plate comes with a main dish, brown rice, soup, and a couple of additional side dishes made from Uji’s fresh, organic vegetables.
 With the wooden tray filled with food, the price is surprisingly kind to our wallets.
-So if you are on a budget and are after a place to enjoy traditional dishes, Yamagoya should be at the top of your consideration list!
+So, if you are on a budget and looking for a place to enjoy traditional dishes, Yamagoya should be at the top of your consideration list.

-Besides the lunch menu, Yamagoya also offers many handmade baked sweets.
+In addition to the lunch menu, Yamagoya also offers a variety of handmade baked sweets.
 There might even be a couple of them that are gluten-free!

 Tip: If you need food cooked without pungent ingredients such as garlic, message Yamagoya through their Facebook Page beforehand.
-You can also check whether they can make you a bento box.
+You can also check whether they can create a bento box for you.

 Yamagoya’s Business Hours and Access Information

-• Yamagoya is open from 11:30 am to 6 pm from Friday to Wednesday, excluding Sundays.
+• Yamagoya is open from 11:30 am to 6 pm from Friday to Wednesday.

 • On Sundays, it closes early at 4 pm.